Đetinja: Hydroelectricity

+HPP "Pod Gradom"

 There are two small hydroelectrical power plants on the Đetinja.
-One is named “Pod Gradom” (“Suburban”) and is the oldest one in Serbia and on the Balkans, second oldest in Europe and third oldest in the world after Niagara in United States and was also designed according to Nikola Tesla's principles.
+One is named HPP “Pod Gradom” and is the oldest one in Serbia and on the Balkans, second oldest in Europe and third oldest in the world after Niagara in United States and was also designed according to Nikola Tesla's principles.
 Built only 4 years after Niagara, it was constructed by physicist Đorđe Stanojević, a friend of Tesla, and avid advocate of replacement of the gas light with the electric one.

 Decision to construct the power plant was adopted on 28 March 1899 by the shareholders of the local Weaving Workshop.
 The foundation stone was laid in June 1899 by King Alexander I Obrenović.
 The king used a specially made brass hammer, which is today part of the exhibition.
 The project was drafted by the engineer Aćim Stevović, while the builder was Josif Granžan, a contractor from Niš.
 It became operational on Saint Elijah’s Day, 2 August 1900, and is still occasionally in use, using the original Siemens engines from 1900 which were repaired in 2000.